-- "(a) Failure to timely file return certain returns.
-If Except as provided below, if a taxpayer fails to file any return required to be filed with the department on or before the date prescribed therefor, determined with regard to any extension of time for filing, there shall be assessed as a penalty the greater of an amount equal to 10 percent of any additional the correct amount of tax required to be paid with the return or fifty dollars (\$50).
-If the taxpayer is not required to pay any additional tax due with the return, the penalty imposed by this subsection shall not be assessed unless the department has first provided 30 days' written notice to the taxpayer, at the last known address of the taxpayer, that the return has not been filed and the taxpayer fails or refuses to file the delinquent return within that time period.
-This subsection shall not apply to any individual income tax return or amended return filed with the department if the taxpayer claims thereon and is due a refund of income tax. - "(b) Failure to timely pay tax. - "(1) If a taxpayer fails to pay to the department the amount of tax shown as due on a return required to be filed on or before the date prescribed for payment of the tax, determined with regard to any extension of time for payment, there shall be added as a penalty one percent of the net amount of the tax due if the failure to pay is for not more than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
+"(a) Failure to timely file return certain returns.
+2 If Except as provided below, if a taxpayer fails to file any 3 return required to be filed with the department on or before 4 the date prescribed therefor, determined with regard to any 5 extension of time for filing, there shall be assessed as a 6 penalty the greater of an amount equal to 10 percent of any 7 additional the correct amount of tax required to be paid with 8 the return or fifty dollars (\$50).
+If the taxpayer is not 9 . required to pay any additional tax due with the return, the 10 penalty imposed by this subsection shall not be assessed 11 unless the department has first provided 30 days' written 12 notice to the taxpayer, at the last known address of the 13 taxpayer, that the return has not been filed and the taxpayer 14 fails or refuses to file the delinquent return within that 15 time period.
+This subsection shall not apply to any individual 16 . income tax return or amended return filed with the department 17 if the taxpayer claims thereon and is due a refund of income 18 tax.
+19 20 than one month, with an additional one percent for each additional month or fraction thereof during which failure to pay continues, not exceeding 25 percent in the aggregate.
 In lieu of the penalty provided in the immediately preceding sentence, for any tax for which a monthly or quarterly return is required, or for which no return is required, the department shall add a failure to timely pay penalty of 10 percent of the unpaid amount shown as tax due on the return or the amount stated in the notice and demand.